viant/endly/README.md

   * $HOME/.secret/ directory is used to store endly credentials

-Endly service were design in a way to  hide user secrets, for example whetever sudo access is needed, endly will output **sudo** in the execution event log and screen rather actual password.
+Endly service was design in a way to  hide user secrets, for example, whether sudo access is needed, endly will output **sudo** in the execution event log and screen rather actual password.

 To generate credentials file to enable endly exec service to run on localhost:

-Provide a user name and password to login to your box.
+Provide a username and password to login to your box.

 ```text
 mkdir $HOME/.secret
 ssh-keygen -b 1024 -t rsa -f id_rsa -P "" -f $HOME/.secret/id_rsa